keptn/keptn.github.io/content/docs/concepts/keptn-tools/index.md

 > **Rather than "Keptn vs. ..." think "Keptn and ..."**

-While Keptn includes some default services
+Keptn includes the Webhook service out of the box.
-(Helm, JMeter and Webhook services), usage of these tools is not mandatory.
+You can implement the tooling you prefer and Keptn will orchestrate it.
-They can be easily swapped for tooling you prefer.
+Note that older Keptn releases included Helm and JMeter services but they could easily be swapped for tooling you prefer.

 Keptn is designed to be tool and vendor agnostic.
 Keptn orchestrates and executes any tooling that you choose.